-The video shows how most project managers do Time Estimation and that is the wrong way.
-The project manager in the video uses a technique for time estimation that 60% of project managers use, but it is awful.
-It creates time estimates that no one believes, so no one is committed to them.
+The video shows a technique for time estimation that 60% of project managers use.
+But it is the wrong way.
+It creates time estimates that no one believes so no one is committed to them.
 After you watch the project manager work with the team, you’ll go behind-the-scenes and hear what the team members say about their time estimation session.
 You’ll also hear from the project sponsor about the completion date he set.
 Then I will give you my assessment of what happened, the impact on the team members, the level of commitment they have to their dates and how the project manager should have done things.
 I hope you enjoy it.

 You can learn to use several time estimation techniques in our online project management courses.
 You’ll work privately and individually with a expert project manager.
 You control the schedule and pace and have as many phone calls and live video conferences as you wish.
 Take a look at the course in your specialty.